What do you need to know about THE EX?

 Bring the bike that will get you up the big climbs and down the technical descents and that you know won’t let you down.
 Tubeless is strongly recommended as are some decent, tough tyres that can take a beating on the rocks.

 eBikes are welcome and if enough enter we’ll setup a specific category for them to compete.
 Otherwise, eBike riders are welcome to ride and will receive timed stages … but won’t count in the overall results.

 Exmoor is on the coast and is definitely ‘proper’ mountain biking.
 There’s plenty of exposed moorland, lots of windy, cliff-tops, splashes through streams and the weather can be as unpredictable as anywhere else in the UK.

 There will be times when you’re a long way from base-camp and from the nearest village.
 We’ve booked the good weather but … nothing is guaranteed!

 Wear the clothes that you would normally wear for a big day out in the hills.
 Sturdy, technical shorts and jersey are recommended.
 Long sleeves will help with wind and snaggy bushes.
 A decent, packable, wind-proof and water-proof jacket that you can store in your bag is a must.

 Full face helmets are allowed but are not compulsory.
-We’d recommend that you wear a sturdy, well fitting pair of knee-pad and elbow pads on all timed stages.
+We’d should wear a sturdy, well fitting pair of knee and elbow pads on all timed stages.
 Good quality mountain biking gloves are also recommended.